If you’re having difficulties receiving emails set up through your HostPapa account, here are some email troubleshooting tips.

 A success message will appear to confirm that your changes are saved.

-Please include the name of the primary domain on your HostPapa account as well as the specific email address(es) that are causing difficulties.
-Please also include the content of any error messages you may be receiving.
+If you need help with your HostPapa account, please open a support ticket from your dashboard.
+Please include the name of the primary domain on your HostPapa account, the specific email address(es) that are causing difficulties, and the content of any error messages you may be receiving.